 Athlete Profile Template

 Below you'll find a free athlete profile template that works for any sport.
-Fill it out in your browser, then copy it to Word, print it as a PDF, or use it as a guide for building profiles in Excel or other tools.
+Fill it out in your browser, then copy it to Word, download it as an image, or use it as a guide for building profiles in Excel or other tools.

 Free Athlete Profile Template

 This template captures what coaches need most: athlete identity, physical measurements, emergency contacts, and medical information.
-The format works across sports—customize the field labels to match your specific needs.
+The format works across sports, so customize the field labels to match your specific needs.

 Complete profiles with up-to-date emergency contacts and medical history protect both athletes and your program.
 When information is organized and accessible, you spend less time searching and more time coaching.

 Fill in the fields below with your athlete's information.
-When complete, use the buttons to copy the profile (paste into Word or Google Docs) or print it as a PDF.
+When complete, use the buttons to copy the profile (paste into Word or Google Docs) or download it as an image.

 Athlete Profile